Expressing colostrum during pregnancy

 If these issues occur it might be suggested that the mother starts expressing her milk and feed it to the baby away from the breast (eg with a syringe).
 But due to the low volume of colostrum (which is perfectly normal), it may be difficult to express out and this may lead to formula being suggested.

-*I am in no way saying that these interventions should not occur - but sometimes intervening in birth requires continued intervention to protect breastfeeding.
+*In no way am I saying that these interventions should never occur - but sometimes intervening in birth requires continued intervention after birth to protect breastfeeding until the issues have resolved.

 Therefore, some parents are quite keen to do what they can to avoid needing to give formula.
 This is where AEC comes in.
 If you have some colostrum stored up before the birth you can use it to supplement after the baby is born and increase the chances of either avoiding or delaying the need to give formula.